 ~7 hrs | $1,384.80 |

-The Apple MacBook Pro 16" with M4 Max is one of the most powerful laptops available for professional music producers.
+The Apple MacBook Pro 16" with M4 Max is the best laptop for making music.
 Featuring a 16-core CPU and a massive 40-core GPU, this machine is designed for heavy DAW sessions, orchestral sample libraries, and multitasking across production, mixing, and mastering.
 Its Liquid Retina XDR display, six-speaker sound system, and long-lasting battery make it not only a studio powerhouse but also a portable creative tool for producers on the go.

 Pros